Hunter Mountain (ski area)

 Hunter Mountain is a ski resort located in Greene County, New York about three hours northwest of New York City in the town of Hunter, New York.
 It features a 1600 ft vertical drop.

 From its inception in the late 1950s, the management of Hunter Mountain has employed extensive snowmaking facilities.
-Hunter was the first ski destination in the state of New York to install snow-making, the first in the world with top-to-bottom snow-making, and the first in the world to have 100-percent snow-making coverage of the mountain.

 The resort offers snow tubing as well as skiing.
 Hunter Mountain also features four terrain parks and holds freestyle events throughout the ski season.